 Concurrent editing

-Also, if somebody changed the API definition while you were editing it, SwaggerHub will warn you before saving your changes:
+Also, if someone changed the API definition while you were editing it, SwaggerHub will warn you before saving your changes:

 To avoid data loss in this case, we recommend that you save your API to a file and then merge it with the API stored in SwaggerHub.
 You can merge specifications by using the SwaggerHub Compare and Merge feature, or by using some external merge tool.

-Also, we recommend that you use comments to coordinate your work with collaborators.
+Also, we recommend that you use comments to coordinate your work with other users.